 is better in Germany, the cuisine

-is tastier in France, the sun is shinier in Australia and everything is bigger in Texas.
+is tastier in France, the sun is shinier in Australia, mate, and everything is bigger in the Lone Star State.
 But this is Ireland

 .
 Enjoy it as it is.
 Do not bore everyone to tears with endless comparisons that only indicate you'd rather be at home.